yksanjo/agentguard/README.md

 **The Reality**: Palo Alto protects your network.
 We protect your AI agents.
 Different problems, different tools.

+### vs. LangChain/LangSmith (Developer Tools)

+**What They Do**: Developer tools for building AI agents, debugging, tracing.

+**What We Do**: Governance, security, and compliance for production AI agents.

+**Our Advantage**:
+- **Production-Focused**: Built for deployed agents, not development
+- **Compliance-Ready**: Audit trails, regulatory reports, governance policies
+- **Human-in-the-Loop**: Required approvals for high-risk decisions
+- **Complete Visibility**: See all agents across your organization, not just one project

+**The Reality**: LangSmith helps you build agents.
+AgentGuard helps you govern them safely in production.

+**Positioning**:
+> "Autonomous AI without governance is a ticking time bomb.
+We give you control AND compliance."

 ## Who This Is For

 This is for anyone working with AI agents in production: